-- Students at Level 4 will be permitted to progress to Level 5 when they have passed all Level 4 modules (120 credits) - Students at Level 5 will be permitted to progress to Level 6 when they have passed all Level 5 modules (120 credits) - A student who fails 90 credits or more due to non-submission will be required to withdraw from the University. - Students will not be assessed in placement more than 3 times throughout the whole programme.
+- Students at Level 4 will be permitted to progress to Level 5 when they have passed all Level 4 modules (120 credits) - Students at Level 5 will be permitted to progress to Level 6 when they have passed all Level 5 modules (120 credits) - A student who, by the time of the reassessment Board of Examiners, has failed 90 credits or more during the academic year as a consequence of nonsubmission will be required to withdraw from the University. - Students will not be assessed in placement more than 3 times throughout the whole programme.
 Failure in excess of this will lead to automatic discontinuation from the programme without reassessment opportunity.